captainnemo27/captainnemo27/README.md

 # Dao Van Thang
-- In the future, i want to do anything no one cannt do, try better than mine of yesterday.
-Give some performances to the world.
+## about me
+- I am a sociable person and can work hard to absorb new knowledge.
+- I am confident in my ability to teamwork, handle situations as well as high pressure resistance.
+My English in communication is pretty good
-- 👋 Hi, I’m @captionnemo, my Name is: Dao Van Thang
+- 👋 @captionnemo, my Name is: Dao Van Thang
 - 👀 I’m interested in Coding,Work about data, Design video, Take photo.
 - 🌱 I’m currently learning Data Engineering - Fresher
 - 📫 Contact me at: